 Improvements in JDK9

 JDK8 does not provide a convenient API for creating a Stream out of an Optional.
-Apparently this is going to be fixed in JDK9 and the utility method could be written as
+Apparently this is fixed in JDK9 and the utility method could be written as follows.

 Notice how the